usnistgov/5gdeploy/netdef-compose/README.md

 ## Metrics Collection with Prometheus and Grafana

 Unless disabled with `--prometheus=false` flag, the generated Compose file supports Prometheus metrics collection and Grafana visualization.
-Run `./compose.sh meas` in the Compose context folder to view access instructions.
+Run `./compose.sh web` in the Compose context folder to view access instructions.

 Currently, scrape targets include: